-- 11. Recognize that the poorest, socioeconomically disadvantaged, vulnerable and marginalised communities, including those in emergency and humanitarian settings [ADD: and those living in areas most vulnerable to climate change], are often at greatest risk from noncommunicable diseases and mental health conditions, and there are unique vulnerabilities for people living in Small Island Developing States; Rationale: In line with the Bridgetown Declaration, which recognizes the growing burden of NCDs in areas most affected by climate change. - 12.
-Recognize that since the adoption of the political declaration in 2018, the COVID-19 pandemic, humanitarian crises, [ADD: the climate crisis,] [DEL: climate emergencies,] conflicts, and other intersected crises have strained fiscal capacity and alongside challenging macroeconomic conditions, have had a direct impact on health and well-being and have negatively impacted on national responses to noncommunicable diseases and mental health;
+11. Recognize that the poorest, socioeconomically disadvantaged, vulnerable and marginalised communities, including those in emergency and humanitarian settings [ADD: and those living in areas most vulnerable to climate change], are often at greatest risk from noncommunicable diseases and mental health conditions [ADD: struggle to receive appropriate treatment and care], and there are unique vulnerabilities for people living in Small Island Developing States;

+Rationale: In line with the Bridgetown Declaration, which recognizes the growing burden of NCDs in areas most affected by climate change.

+12. Recognize that since the adoption of the political declaration in 2018, the COVID-19 pandemic, humanitarian crises, [ADD: the climate crisis,] [DEL: climate emergencies,] conflicts, and other intersected crises have strained fiscal capacity and alongside challenging macroeconomic conditions, have had a direct impact on health and well-being and have negatively impacted on national responses to noncommunicable diseases and mental health;